adoptium/temurin-build/README.md

  1. Invoke OpenJDK build via `make`
  1. Package up built artifacts

-- Configuration phase is primarily performed by [configureBuild.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/configureBuild.sh) and [makejdk-any-platform.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/makejdk-any-platform.sh).
+- Configuration phase is primarily performed by [configureBuild.sh](https://github.com/adoptium/temurin-build/blob/master/configureBuild.sh) and [makejdk-any-platform.sh](https://github.com/adoptium/temurin-build/blob/master/makejdk-any-platform.sh).
-- If a docker container is required it is built by [docker-build.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/docker-build.sh) otherwise [native-build.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/native-build.sh).
+- If a docker container is required it is built by [docker-build.sh](https://github.com/adoptium/temurin-build/blob/master/docker-build.sh) otherwise [native-build.sh](https://github.com/adoptium/temurin-build/blob/master/native-build.sh).
-- In the build phase [sbin/build.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/sbin/build.sh) is invoked either natively or inside the docker container.
+- In the build phase [sbin/build.sh](https://github.com/adoptium/temurin-build/blob/master/sbin/build.sh) is invoked either natively or inside the docker container.
-`sbin/build.sh` invokes [sbin/prepareWorkspace.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/sbin/prepareWorkspace.sh) to download dependencies, source and perform general preparation.
+`sbin/build.sh` invokes [sbin/prepareWorkspace.sh](https://github.com/adoptium/temurin-build/blob/master/sbin/prepareWorkspace.sh) to download dependencies, source and perform general preparation.
 - Rest of the build and packaging is then handled from `sbin/build.sh`

 ## Building OpenJDK from other locations

-### Building OpenJDK from a non-AdoptOpenJDK repository
+### Building OpenJDK from a non-Adoptium repository

-These scripts default to using AdoptOpenJDK as the OpenJDK source repo to build from, but you can override this with the `-r` flag.
+These scripts default to using Adoptium as the OpenJDK source repo to build from, but you can override this with the `-r` flag.
 If you want to run from a non-default branch you can also specify -b e.g.